brkarcher/brkarcher.github.io/shadow.md

 "You know the history of your Goddess, Knight Nasira.
 But your question shows that you have not followed the path to its end.

 "I was once Ae, Goddess of Wisdom and Rule.
 The Ivian League was my work.
 It was my purpose.
-I united the warring Kings and Queens and bent their knees at the throne of justice.
+I united the warring kings and queens and bent their knees at the throne of justice.
 Their realms were ruled justly—as just and as right as mortal hands could strive to make under the steady tutelage of the divine.

 "But Osi was dull.
 Parthyia was greedy.
 Uthien was too trusting and Othard mendacious to match.
 The Word is imprecise on this bit of history, for it matters little what their particular weaknesses were, and it does little good to damn their names in the annals of history.
 What matters is that every generation of rulers was mortal, and the end was inevitable.
 Before its third centennial, the League disintegrated.
 Even a Goddess could not keep the mortals from their bloody quarrels.